KP-J7/KEUL/README.md

-KEUL is universal developing Python library with useful functions.
+KEUL is a universal developing Python library with useful functions.